Privacy Policy

 Anthropic, PBC (San Francisco, US).
 Used to generate and translate case study content under a signed Data Processing Agreement (DPA).
 Only project-related text is transmitted — no personal identifiers.
 Transfer to the US is covered by Standard Contractual Clauses (SCCs, GDPR Art.
 46(2)(c)) and supplementary measures.
 We have conducted a Transfer Impact Assessment (TIA).
 Privacy policy: anthropic.com/privacy.

-Google LLC, LinkedIn Corporation, Meta Platforms Inc. — only if you choose to sign in via their services.
+Google LLC and LinkedIn Corporation — only if you choose to sign in via their services.
 Each provider acts as an independent controller for the OAuth authentication process.
-Their privacy policies govern their data handling.
-We only receive the name and email address listed in §2.6.
-Transfers to the US are covered by the EU–US Data Privacy Framework adequacy decision or SCCs.
+Their privacy policies govern their own data handling.
+We receive only the name and email address (§2.6); we do not receive OAuth tokens, passwords, or any other profile data.
+Sign-in via Facebook is also available as an alternative option.
+Transfers to the US are covered by the EU–US Data Privacy Framework adequacy decision (Commission Decision of 10 July 2023) or, where applicable, Standard Contractual Clauses.

 5.5 Transactional Email Delivery (Processor)

 Outbound transactional emails are transmitted over TLS-encrypted SMTP.
-Our mail infrastructure is hosted within the EU.
-Where a third-party SMTP relay is used , it is located within the EU, operates under a signed DPA, and is bound by GDPR Art.
+Our mail infrastructure is hosted within the EU, operates under a signed DPA, and is bound by GDPR Art.
 28. Your email address is used solely to deliver the requested system notification and is not used for any other purpose by the delivery provider.

 6. Cookies and Similar Technologies